datashim-io/datashim/README.md

 the user wants to mount a dataset in a specific location.
 If the user doesn't specify the mount point, as a convention we will mount the dataset on `/mnt/datasets/<dataset-name>`.

-## Next Steps

-The current release provides support only for datasets stored as S3 buckets and requires users/administrators to input the access information for the dataset.
-We are working on enabling the capability of fetching the dataset information from a central catalog to facilitate access to organization-wide data lakes.
-Moreover we will add support for NFS datasets and other storage systems.

-Stay tuned for updates!

 ## Acknowledgements